 - Identify and document patterns in the research.
 What words and phrases are standing out?
 What objections, products, benefits and questions keep coming up?

 - Define the messaging hierarchy and wireframe.
 What’s the most important messaging based on your research?
 Use that to create a wireframe, which clearly lays out your copy.

-This is a time-consuming process, but the words on your site are one of your biggest selling tools, so investing your time here will pay off in the form of better product pages and higher conversion rates.
+This is a time-consuming process, but the words on your site are one of your biggest selling tools, so investing your time here will pay off.

-Plus, the customer insights from conversion rate research for copywriting and content marketing will carry over to other areas of your business.
+Plus, the customer insights from this research process will carry over to other areas of your business.
 For example, you can use the questions that come up over and over again to improve your FAQ page or your live chat autoresponders.

 Jen Havice of Make Mention Media elaborates:

 "What most people don't think about when it comes to their marketing copy is context.
 How does this piece of email or website copy fit into the larger customer journey?
 Does the copy meet the person's expectations and help them along to achieving their goals?

 Without taking into consideration questions like these, oftentimes businesses don't see positive results.
 And then get frustrated.
 So doing your customer research is the first critical step before putting any words on the page.
 This includes things like interviews, surveys, user testing, and heat maps.

 I always tell people to think in terms of optimizing the entire funnel or journey from beginning to end.
 This goes for the copy as well.
 Knowing what your prospects and customers need to see where and when is more than half the battle."